arunaengine/presentations/src/k8s_mortality.md

 #### Pod Anti-Affinity: Maintaining Safe Distances

-While node affinity helps us choose where to run our pods, pod anti-affinity helps us keep them apart.
-This is crucial for high availability – you don't want all instances of your critical service running on the same node.
+Node affinity helps us choose where to run our pods, while pod anti-affinity helps us keep them apart.
+This is really important for high availability – you don't want all instances of your critical service running on the same node.

-Think of pod anti-affinity like planning store locations: you generally don't want all your stores in the same neighborhood.
+Pod anti-affinity is a bit like planning store locations: you generally don't want all your stores in the same neighbourhood.
 Here's how we might configure a web service to spread across nodes:

 ```yaml